Measuring a hate speech spectrum with faceted Rasch item response theory and perspective-aware, explainable-by-design deep learning: Results

-After scaling, we used supervised deep learning to estimate a mapping from the raw text to the continuous hate speech score.
-Our current best models used a RoBERTa-Large contextual language base to process the raw text into a vector representation \parencite{liu2019roberta}, followed by a 64-unit hidden layer with 10\% dropout, and included fine-tuning of the language representation subnetwork using HuggingFace software's Keras implementation \parencite{wolf2019huggingface, chollet2015keras}.
+After IRT scaling, we used supervised deep learning to estimate a mapping from the raw text to the continuous hate speech score.
+Our current best models used a RoBERTa-Large contextual language base to process the raw text into a vector representation \citep{liu2019roberta}, followed by a 64-unit hidden layer with 10\% dropout, and included fine-tuning of the language representation subnetwork using HuggingFace software's Keras implementation \citep{wolf2019huggingface, chollet2015keras}.
 Results from our model testing are shown in Table \ref{results-performance}.
-Direct prediction of the continuous hate score has currently achieved the lowest root mean-squared error (RMSE), although our proposed multitask networks that are transformed via IRT achieved comparable performance and slightly lower mean absolute error with the benefit of explainability.
-In the multitask outcome representation we did not find a benefit from ordinal modeling of the items compared to categorical modeling.
+Our proposed multitask networks that are transformed via IRT achieved the best performance, although we did not find a benefit from ordinal modeling of the items compared to simpler categorical modeling.